posted on: 7/7/2017 8:57:49 AM

 Health & Fitness Guest Columnist

 Primary Care Physician | Lincoln Family Practice

-Certainly for minor illness at night or on the weekend, it is the right choice.
-In fact, Lima Memorial Health System has Walk-In Care offices open from 8 in the morning until 8 in the evening weekdays and from 8 am until 2 pm on Saturdays.
-Of course, the Emergency Room is available 24/7 for true emergencies.
+Certainly, for minor illness at night or on the weekend, walk-in care is the right choice.
+In fact, Lima Memorial Health System has walk-in care offices open from 8 in the morning until 8 in the evening weekdays and from 8 am until 2 pm on Saturdays.
+Of course, the emergency room is available 24/7 for true emergencies.
 However, these are not the best choices for routine care and management of chronic conditions.

 You need your very own primary care provider.
 There is just something about that relationship that develops over time that is irreplaceable.

 Let me tell you a story.

 As her doctor for the last five years, I walked into the exam room and took one look at Mary and saw that things are not going well.
 She’d lost that sparkle in her eyes.
 Her skin looked pale.
 She moved slower than usual onto the exam table.
 She also arrived 10 minutes late for her appointment.
 That is not like the person I know.